 - Healthy Cookie Dough Dip

-If you made my double dark chocolate cupcakes (aka the perfect Halloween cupcakes), please rate and review my recipe below!
+If you give this recipe a try, please rate and review it below!
 I would love to hear your feedback.
-Also snap a photo and tag me on insta @theperfectpearr so I can see your creation! 🙂
+Also snap a photo and tag me on Insta @theperfectpearr so I can see your creation!

 - Prep Time: 20 minutes